By: RJ Kraft and Tyler Deering

 Top-three sweep: In that same race that Byron won at Las Vegas, Hendrick Motorsports swept the top-three finishing positions.
 Larson took second and Bowman finished third.
 The result marked the third 1-2-3 finish in the organization’s history and the first since the historic top-four sweep at Dover Motor Speedway in May 2021.

 Testament to depth: Following penalties assessed to the organization after Phoenix, all four crew chiefs were suspended for four races.
 Although the points penalties were eventually overturned by the National Motorsports Appeals Panel, the crew chief penalties were upheld.
 Kevin Meendering (No. 5), Tom Gray (No. 9), Brian Campe (No. 24) and Greg Ives (No. 48) each stepped in, with Meendering serving as the crew chief for Larson’s win at Richmond Raceway.
-Injuries to Chase Elliott (fractured tibia - missed six races) and Alex Bowman (fractured vertebra - missed four events) saw the team turn to Josh Berry and Jordan Taylor as fill-in drivers.
+Injuries to Chase Elliott (fractured tibia - missed six races) and Bowman (fractured vertebra - missed four events) saw the team turn to Josh Berry and Jordan Taylor as fill-in drivers.
 Berry earned a runner-up finish at Richmond in the No. 9 car and won the All-Star Open in the No. 48 (more on that below), while Taylor impressed with a fourth-place starting spot in his first-ever stock car start of any kind.

-Virginia is for Larson: Larson’s fortunes turned around very quickly over two races in a three-week span.
+Virginia is for Larson: Larson’s fortunes turned around very quickly over two races in three weeks.
 On what would have been Ricky Hendrick’s 43rd birthday, Larson drove the No. 5 HendrickCars.com Chevrolet Camaro ZL1 to victory lane at Richmond.
 The car carries the same paint scheme that Hendrick drove in the NASCAR CRAFTSMAN Truck Series, creating a full circle moment for the organization.
 Two weeks later, Larson triumphed again, this time at Martinsville Speedway.
 That track has been so tough on Larson over the years that after the race he said, "I never would have thought that I would here."
 In between the wins, the 30-year-old driver was honored with a spot on NASCAR’s 75 Greatest Drivers list.

 RELATED: Recap all of Kyle Larson's wins at Hendrick Motorsports

-100 Wins for the No. 24: Not only was Byron’s victory at Darlington a case of redemption after his near win at the South Carolina track last season, but it also marked as the No. 24’s 100th win in the Cup Series.
+100 Wins for the No. 24: Not only was Byron’s victory at Darlington a case of redemption after his near win at the South Carolina track last season, but it also marked the No. 24’s 100th win in the Cup Series.
 The iconic number became the fifth in Cup Series history to record at least 100 wins, with Byron responsible for the last seven victories and team vice chairman Jeff Gordon earning the first 93 wins.
 "There’s so much history with the No. 24, starting with Jeff," Byron said.
 "I’ve learned so much from him over the years, and we continue to share the passion for making the 24 car win races and compete on the track.
 I’m glad we can keep the legacy of the 24 going with our current team."

 RELATED: See all 100 wins for the No. 24 Chevy in the NASCAR Cup Series